biobakery/humann_legacy/readme.txt

 INPUTS
 ====

-One or more tabular translated BLAST (blastx) output files matching sequence read IDs to gene IDs.
-Place (or symlink) each file with a .txt, .txt.gz, or .txt.bz extension in the "input" directory before running HUMAnN.
-The pipeline includes processors for three tab-delimited text formats by default (below) and can easily by modified to accept more.
+One or more tabular translated BLAST (blastx) output files or bowtie output files matching sequence read IDs to gene IDs.
+Place (or symlink) each file with a .txt, .txt.gz, .txt.bz, or .bam extension in the "input" directory before running HUMAnN.
+The pipeline includes processors for three tab-delimited text formats by default (below) and BAM binary format and can easily by modified to accept more.

 As an example, the default inputs provided with HUMAnN were generated using: blastx -outfmt 6 -db 28_kegg_genomes < mock_even_lc.fasta.gz | gzip -c > mock_even_lc.txt.gz